My Moves

 Own it.
 It can educate you and others

-Move 2.2 | Snakes in the bed.
-Night hypos
+Move 2.2 | Avoid night hypos.
+Snakes next to the bed

-Sleep with a hypo treatment right next to the bed.
-Sounds obvious, but it took me a few years to work this one out.
-This move is essential if you are part of a sports team where group training sessions run late into the evening.
-The likely post exercise low (dropping glucose level) can be dangerous at night, and if sleeping alone.
-Having a hypo in bed when you can easily reach out for a handful of lollies is a safe strategy.
+Note: This move is essential if you are in a sports team where group training sessions run late into the evening.
+The likely post exercise low (dropping glucose level) can be dangerous if sleeping alone.
+Being able to easily reach out for a handful of lollies when you are having a hypo in bed is a safe strategy.
 What’s yours?

-Move 2.3 | Find the right doctors and work as a team
+Move 2.3 | Work as a team.
+Find the right doctors and support

 Search for doctors who focus on you, the person, not just the condition.
 The best healthcare is collaborative.
 You are the expert on you; they are the experts on diabetes.
 Tackle problems and explore solutions together.
-My very first doctor worked this way, the first time we met he asked what I liked doing, then we worked out how to keep doing those things with T1D.
-That set the tone for everything that followed.
-If yours isn’t interested in a partnership, it's okay to look for someone who is.

-Move 2.4 | Be a T1D detective.
-Keep records, and use them
+Move 2.4 | Be a detective.
+Keep T1D records, and use them

 Record keeping is tedious.
 Downloading devices, logging what you eat and inject, tracking how your body responds is a grind.
 But it's also incredibly valuable.
 When you keep records, you can spot patterns.
 How your glucose responds after a run?
 What happens when you eat pizza?
 Once you identify a pattern, you can act on it, or troubleshoot what's not working.
-That's when the extra work pays off.
+That's when extra work pays off.

-3. Mental Strength Moves | used for courage, resilience and agility
+3. Mental Strength Moves | used for resilience and agility

 Move 3.1 | Turn difficulties into strengths